 This is a female Davis' tree cricket (Oecanthus exclamationis).
 Her sleek silhouette and translucent green color give her an elegant appearance.

 The female Davis' tree cricket in the photo above is now the subject of a children's book entitled Trixie the Tree Cricket.It was written to as a tool for my mission to increase awareness of the beauty and charm of tree crickets.
-It can be purchased (OR can be downloaded for only $2.00): Children
+It can be downloaded for only $2.00 at http://www.lulu.com

-This male Western tree cricket has just emerged from his exoskeleton.
+This male Western tree cricket (brown form) has just emerged from his exoskeleton.
 His wings are still drying.
 His shed exoskeleton is just in front of him.
 This image is rotated 90 degrees for easier viewing--the tree cricket was actually hanging onto the leaf.
 They slip out of their 'skin' with the aid of gravity.
 He's still pale from just emerging -- his color will darken slightly as he dries.
+He is one of several species that have a green and a brown form: O. californicus, O. varicornis and O. texensis.

 This Black-horned male is nibbling on Goldenrod blossoms.